x1B/ax-developer-tools-widget/README.md

 *R1.3* The widget MUST establish a _communication channel_ to the contents of the developer tools window when open.

-*R1.4* The widget MUST intercept _event bus activity_ from the host application and forward it to the communication channel.
+*R1.4* The widget MUST intercept _event bus activity_ from the host application and forward it to the communication channel, encoding each message as a JSON string.
+_Note:_ The JSON encoding is necessary to avoid that objects and their prototypes are kept across the window boundary.
+Such cross-references leads to slow and error-prone behavior, at least in MSIE11.

-*R1.5* The widget MUST intercept LaxarJS _log messages_ from the host application and forward them to the communication channel.
+*R1.5* The widget MUST intercept LaxarJS _log messages_ from the host application and forward them to the communication channel, encoding each message as a JSON string _(see above)_.

 *R1.6* The widget MUST provide _content_ that must not depend in any way on the contents of the host application, except for relying on the communication channel.
 The widget MUST observe the communication channel from within the window and update its contents with no more than a second delay.
 Refer to the [AxHostConnectorWidget](content/includes/widgets/developer-tools/ax-host-connector-widget/README.md) for details.